BagaProg/bagaprog/README.md

 My expertise includes:<br>
 - **Front-End Development:** Proficient in HTML, CSS, JavaScript, and frameworks such as React

 - **Back-End Development**: Experienced with server-side languages and frameworks like Node.js, Express

 - **Database Management**: Skilled in working with databases like MongoDB

+> I am eager and ready to take on new challenges, bringing my skills and dedication to every project.